azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 3 of 6.
 Download and extract deployment package**

- Deployment packages mainly contains
+ Deployment packages mainly contains:
- ARM template: Contains resource configuration details that needs to be created as part of setup Deployment setup script: Provides the cmdlet to run installation. <br/>
+ 1. **ARM templates** which contains resource configuration details that needs to be created as part of setup.
+ 2.  **Deployment setup scripts** which provides the cmdlet to run installation. <br/>

+If you have already downloaded deployment package zip, skip to step (3.d).

 3.a.
 Download deployment package zip from [here](../TemplateFiles/DeploymentFiles.zip?raw=1) to your local machine. </br>

 3.b.
 Extract zip to local folder location <br/>